AshridgeTechnologies/elemento/design/Server app deployment and authorization.md

 - Return error object from failed calls that does not blow up React
 - Report preview errors due to auth or unavailability to Studio errors
 - Nice to have: Add password to get calls in service worker
-- Nice to have: Use server-side token checking in admin server
+- **Do not** use server-side token checking in admin server, as:
+  - it is more complex to implement
+  - it is difficult to test
+  - offline access and automatic refresh are not needed
+  - it is not clear what the extra security advantages are